X

 Directions:

-2. Add onion to pan; cook and stir 5 to 8 minutes or until onion is tender.
-Stir in tomatoes, wine, basil, oregano and garlic.
-Return beef to pan; bring to a boil.
-Reduce heat; cover tightly and simmer very gently 2 to 2-1/2 hours or until beef is fork-tender.*
+2. In the same Dutch oven, over medium heat, add onion.
+Cook and stir 5 to 8 minutes or until onion is tender.
+Stir in tomatoes, wine, basil, oregano, and garlic.
+Return ribs to pan; bring to boil.
+Reduce heat; cover tightly and simmer very gently 2 to 2 1/2 hours or until beef is fork-tender.

-3. Remove beef; keep warm.
-Skim fat from cooking liquid.
-Bring to a boil.
-Cook, uncovered, 5 to 7 minutes or until slightly thickened, stirring occasionally.
-Season with salt and pepper, as desired.
+3. Remove beef.
+Set aside and keep warm.
+Skim fat from cooking liquid and discard.
+Bring liquid to boil and cook uncovered, 5 to 7 minutes or until slightly thickened, stirring occasionally.
+Season with salt and pepper, to taste.

 Nutrition: